Recognising Academic Excellence

 Brian has been involved with GMAA for over 20 years becoming National President.
 He became President of the Victorian Chapter in 2004.

-Kyle has over a decade of management experience in the international education sector ranging from Higher Education, through Vocational, English language and non-accredited corporate training.
+Kyle has over a decade of management experience in the education sector ranging from Higher Education, through Vocational, English language and non-accredited corporate training in both private and public providers and for domestic and international students.

 Tysen is a science and law graduate, and admitted to practise law in Victoria.
 He joins the GMAA after having worked in academia, retail and the transport industry.